mrjoshuak/readabiligo/README.md

 - `Content`: A simplified HTML representation of the article
 - `PlainContent`: A "plain" version of the simplified HTML, preserving structure
 - `PlainText`: A slice of text blocks, each representing a paragraph or list
-- `ContentType`: The detected content type (Reference, Article, Technical, Error, Minimal)
+- `ContentType`: The content type field (maintained for backward compatibility, always set to "Article")

 Additional notes: